CP1401/Practicals/prac_03/README.md

 After getting the inputs, you will want to calculate the speed over the limit.
 You do not want to calculate this again and again in each condition.
 DRY.

 Before you finish this question, check again for any "DRY" issues.
 Can you improve your code?

+## Reflection

+In `questions.txt`, answer the following questions based on your experiences in the subject so far:

+1. What is something you have done well in this subject that you should **keep doing**?
+2. What is something you have **not** done well in this subject that you should **stop doing**?
+3. What is something new that think you could try, or **start doing**?

 # Practice and Extension